 Unity is unmatched in extensibility and ready to be adapted to your current and evolving needs with a powerful C# scripting system, comprehensive API and extensive documentation.
 Source code access can be purchased for under-the-hood C++ development.

 With its intuitive UI and tools, Unity makes it easy to jumpstart a working prototype and bypass spending time on low-level programming.
 Changes are easy and instant through the magic of real-time, making it easier to create and iterate.

 Maximize your reach with support for 25+ platforms.
 Unity partners early and deeply with publishing platforms so you can build once and deploy to Android, iOS, Windows Phone, Tizen, and Fire OS as well as to PCs, consoles, and VR hardware.

 Unity includes a powerful and well-documented APIs with access to the complete range of Unity systems, including physics, rendering, and communications to enable a rich interaction model and integration with other systems.

 Optimal Graphics Performance

 Unity’s Scriptable Render Pipeline provides total flexibility for graphics optimization.
-The High-Definition Render Pipeline offers world-class visual quality on high-end hardware while the Lightweight Render Pipeline maintains responsive performance when scaling for mobile.
+The High-Definition Render Pipeline offers world-class visual quality on high-end hardware while the Universal Render Pipeline (formerly the Lightweight Render Pipeline) maintains responsive performance when scaling for mobile.